 For more information on DMARC please visit https://dmarc.org/

-In these cases we recommend using a specialist DMARC service for implementation.
+We recommend using a specialist DMARC service for implementation.